Maarc/ansible_middleware_soe/README.md

  - **roles/Maarc.rh-jboss-eap** is the basis role for JBoss EAP instances.
 The role is quite parametrizable, registers the instance as a service and supports multiple instances on a same host.
  - **roles/Maarc.rh-jboss-web-server-httpd** is a role installing a JWS apache (HTTPD) server.
  - **roles/Maarc.rh-jboss-web-server-tomcat** is a role installing a JWS Tomcat server.
+ - **roles/sabre1041.redhat-csp-download** is a role downloading Red Hat JBoss binaries from the customer portal.
-* **vagrant/Vagrantfile** contains a description of you virtual machines managed by vagrant.
+* **vagrant/Vagrantfile** contains a description of the virtual machines managed by vagrant.